ashsaym/Resume-Matcher/README.md

     ```
 8. Please replace your values without any quotes.

-*Note: Please make sure that Qdrant_client's version is higher than v1.1*
+*Note: Qdrant Vector Scoring is dropped for a temporary basis*

 <br/>